uvarc/rc-website/content/userinfo/hpc/software/spark.md

 Spark provides a user interface (UI) for you to monitor your Spark job.
 If you intend to use the Web UI, you must request a [Desktop session through Open OnDemand](/userinfo/hpc/ood/desktop).

 The URL is displayed upon launching Spark and is of the form `http://udc-xxxx-xx:4040` where `udc-xxxx-xx` is the hostname of the compute node.
-You can either right click on the link and select "Open Link," or enter `localhost:4040` in the browser.
+You can either right-click on the link and select "Open Link," or enter `localhost:4040` in the browser.

 ### Jupyter notebook/lab